 Make sure the edges of the net are always sealed (tucked under the mattress) and there are no gaps, as mosquitos have been known to crawl across floors looking for a fold they can creep under.

-If you’re going to be out and about during peak malaria-carrying mosquito activity because you’re doing a night safari, heading to a bar or any other reason, cover any exposed areas of skin with a strong mosquito repellent containing DEET (if it doesn’t contain DEET it won’t cut it; nor will natural alternatives).
+If you’re going to be out and about during peak malaria-carrying mosquito activity because you’re doing a night safari, heading to a bar, or for any other reason, cover any exposed areas of skin with a strong mosquito repellent containing DEET (if it doesn’t contain DEET it won’t cut it; nor will natural alternatives).
 If you can, wear a long-sleeved top and pants that cover your ankles too.

 Even if you have a flyscreen, mozzies can always find a way in.
 You can double up on using mosquito nets and mosquito prophylactics by also using a plug-in mosquito killer such as this one.
 The liquid ones are less messy than the tablets because they don’t need refilling every day, and the smoke from mosquito coils is thought to be bad for your lungs.